 - 1/2 teaspoon each dried basil, oregano, thyme and rosemary, crushed

 - Coarse salt, optional

 - Bake at 375° for 12-15 minutes or until golden brown.
-Brush with butter and sprinkle with coarse salt if desired.
+If desired, brush with butter and sprinkle with coarse salt.
 Remove from pans to wire racks.
-Yield: 16 rolls.
+Yield: Yield: 16 rolls.

 Reviews forHerbed Dinner Rolls

 "These rolls are absolutely scrumptious!
 The herbs in them can be altered to your taste, and they add a subtle, but pleasant surprise!"

 "Tried the recipe twice.
 First time, made the dough, then per DH let it sit in the fridge overnight.
 Don't do that!!!
 The dough rose in the fridge, and when I divided it, it did not rise again.
 Got little nuggets.
 Second time, followed the instructions to the tee, without adding the butter and salt at the end.
 The rolls rose beautifully, had great texture, but were a little too yeasty and spicy for me.
 I actually deleted the recipe from my repertoire.
 Fortunately I froze the remaining rolls from the second batch and served them tonight with a fish soup that called for bread or rolls.
 These fit the bill.
 After defrosting them slightly, I heated them in the warming oven while the soup cooked and they went perfectly with the meal.
 DH thought they were wonderful for any dish that needed an extra pop of flavor in the bread.
 So . . . will probably keep a supply of these on hand in the freezer."

 "Love these rolls.
 Occasionally I omit the spices and brush with butter before going into the oven.
 Adding a mashed potato makes them extra fluffy-soft. :) thank you for this recipe!"

 "These were awesome and easy to make.
 The rolls are great for sandwiches the next day.
 Definitely a keeper!"